nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 |additionalType|COULD|Text|Can be used to describe if the value is a factor, characteristic or parameter.|

 ### Person

+It is based on Person, and maps to the [ISA-JSON Person](https://isa-specs.readthedocs.io/en/latest/isajson.html#person-schema-json)

 | Property | Required | Expected Type | Description |
 |----------|----------|---------------|-------------|